yohanlegars/Hand-Commands/README.md

 The default classes are those from our personal project `['stop', 'backward', 'forward', 'left', 'right']`.
 For more information regarding our project, you can consult this blog post 'blog post link here'.

 We performed the manual annotations using `labelImg` package.
 The package can be installed with `pip3 install labelImg`.
 By taking createML in the left column of the application, the generated annotation file will be saved as `.json`.
-The file contains the label name as well as the bounding boxes coordinates surrounding the hand.
+The file contains the label name as well as the bounding box coordinates surrounding the hand.
 The files must be saved in 'data/not_yet_annotated' dir.
 Once done. you can move the image files with their corresponding json files to `data/annotated/ dir` by running the following command:
 ````
 data_mover.py